 How Did Oobleck Get Its Name?

 Although this non-Newtonian Fluid goes by many names, including magic mud, goo, goop, or the most common name is Oobleck or Oobleck Slime.
+Some people spell it oblec or ooblek but the correct spelling is actually oobleck.
 But where did the term “oobleck” come from?
 In fact it was created by none other than Dr. Seuss.

 Back in 1949 there was a book called Bartholomew and the Oobleck.
 It is a story about a king who was bored with the weather and asked his team of magicians to create something new to entertain him.
 The result was this gloopy, sloppy, sticky substance that rained down from the sky on the unsuspecting villagers.
 A substance that had a lot of properties in common with our beloved non-Newtonian Fluid.
 It may not have been intentional, but it is a fantastic story of how this magical substance got it’s name.